 – Fred Moten, Blackness and Nothingness, 742

 My only hope is that this celebration would make me feel better.
 There ain’t no reason to celebrate if this celebration don’t alleviate this depression.
-This Black depression which is no other than an unreadable affect stemming from the seemingly unanswerable question that haunts a being-body which exist in the afterlife of slavery, an afterlife which is 500 years and counting, which has no end in sight, and which promises nothing but Black death and resistance.
+This Black depression which is no other than an unreadable affect stemming from the seemingly unanswerable question that haunts a body-being which exist in the afterlife of slavery, an afterlife which is 500 years and counting, which has no end in sight, and which promises nothing but Black death and resistance.

 come celebratewith me that everydaysomething has tried to kill meand has failed.– Lucille Clifton